Nara Sada Ishq Aye

 Nara Sada Ishq Aye is the seventh, and to date the latest, album of Pakistani pop and bhangra singer Abrar-ul-Haq.
 It was released in March 2007.

 The song "Parveen" from this album became a subject of controversy when the Supreme Court of Pakistan summoned an explanation from Abrar-ul-Haq, alleging that it used the name Parveen in a derogatory manner that would hurt the sentiments of society.
-Abrar-ul-Haq told reporters the song referred to "Parmeen"; the song title "Permeen" is shown on versions of the album that are available.
+Abrar-ul-Haq told reporters the song referred to "Parmeen"; the song title "Permeen" is shown on versions of the album.